BIRDSOpenSource/BIRDSOpenSource.github.io/index.md

 It should be emphasized that the primary goal is not the building of a satellite, but to have a long-term and sustainable space program established in each member country.

 Kyutech initiated a long-term fellowship program, DNST/PNST (Doctorate in NanoSatellite Technology/ Postgraduate study in NanoSatellite Technology), in 2011 in collaboration with the United Nations Office of Outer Space Affairs (UNOOSA) to promote the space capacity building of non-space-faring nations.
-It also started the Space Engineering International Course (SEIC) in 2013 as a postgraduate curriculum _to provide a program_ nani?.
+It also started the Space Engineering International Course (SEIC) in 2013 as a postgraduate program.

 Two or three young engineers are sent from each participating country to Kyutech as full-time graduate students to learn space engineering using 1U CubeSat development work.
 The BIRDS program is designed so that each generation of satellites can be finished in two years, from mission definition to operation.
 Including operation in two years is critical to fit the entire satellite project into a master’s degree course study timeline, which is two years.